Ugrin Csák (archbishop of Split): Early career

 Ugrin (also Ugrinus or Hugrinus) was born around 1207.
 Under the patronage of his namesake uncle, he entered ecclesiastical service and joined the Dominican Order.
 He studied at the University of Paris, where he spent twelve years and his theologian studies was funded by his uncle (Croatian historiography mistakenly often attributes this data to Stephen II, Bishop of Zagreb since an error made by Nada Klaić).
 Ugrin bore the title of magister, reflecting his education.
 Ugrin was referred to as lector of the cathedral chapter of Kalocsa in December 1233.

 Thereafter, Ugrin became the first known provost of the collegiate chapter of Čazma (Csázma), located in the Diocese of Zagreb.
+In this capacity, he was a confidant of Duke Coloman, who established his court there.
 During the first Mongol invasion of Hungary (1241–1242), Ugrin joined the accompaniment of King Béla IV of Hungary, who fled to Zagreb, escaping from the advancing Mongols.
 According to the contemporary Thomas the Archdeacon's Historia Salonitana, Ugrin was among those barons and prelates, who escorted the monarch to Dalmatia and entered Split (Spalato) then Trogir (Trau) in early 1242.

 Prelate

 The presence of the royal court in Dalmatia during the Mongol invasion intensively affected the election of archbishops, and, consequently, the autonomy of Split.
 The citizens and the local clergy elected Bishop Stephen of Zagreb, the king's candidate as their new archbishop in the summer of 1242, but his election was never confirmed and had to relinquish his title.
 The cathedral chapter, excluding the burgher magistrates, elected Thomas the Archdeacon, the proponent of the local medieval commune movement, as his successor in 1243; the burghers protested against the process which was contrary to customary law in Split.
 Thomas withdrew from the nomination.
 Under the pressure of Béla IV, the chapter elected Ugrin Csák as the Archbishop of Split in 1244, when the city, under Matej Ninoslav, embroiled into conflict with Trogir.
 Ugrin represented the Hungarian influence over Split in the following years.
 Following the royal victory against Matej Ninoslav, Béla, who sought to consolidate his royal authority in Dalmatia, appointed Ugrin as comes (ispán or župan) of Split on 2 October 1244 too, thus the archbishop also became responsible for the secular affairs in the city.
 Beside that, Ugrin was also installed as count of Cetina and the islands Brač, Lastovo and Korčula.
+In the history of Split, Ugrin was the only cleric who held the title of comes.
+On the part of the king, the appointment was a response to the conflictual relationship between Split and Trogir, which was a burden for the royal court.
+The commune supported the appointment of Ugrin as comes of Split, because in this way they hoped for royal support regarding their territorial claims against Trogir.